fynbosmoney/gnap-spc-extension/draft-ozdemir-gnap-spc-extension.md

 normative:
   GNAP: I-D.ietf-gnap-core-protocol
-  W3C.secure-payment-confirmation: SPC
-  W3C.webauthn-3: WebAuthn
+  SPC: W3C.secure-payment-confirmation
+  WebAuthn: W3C.webauthn-3

 informative:
-  W3C.payment-request-1.1: PaymentRequest
+  PaymentRequest: W3C.payment-request-1.1

 entity:
   SELF: "RFC nnnn"

 --- abstract

-GNAP Secure Payment Confirmation (SPC) Extension is a GNAP ({{GNAP}}) extension that defines a method for authentication of the end user during a payment transaction.
+GNAP Secure Payment Confirmation (SPC) Extension is a Grant Negotiation and Authorization Protocol ({{GNAP}}) extension that defines a method for authentication of the end user during a payment transaction.
 This extension helps leverage hardware and software authenticators such as biometric scanners while authenticating the end user.

 --- middle

 # Introduction

 GNAP Secure Payment Confirmation Extension is an extension developed on top of the Grant Negotiation and Agreement Protocol {{GNAP}}.
-It defines a method for authentication of the end user during a payment transaction using Secure Payment Confirmation (SPC){{-SPC}}.
+It defines a method for authentication of the end user during a payment transaction using Secure Payment Confirmation ({{SPC}}).
 This extension helps leverage authenticators such as fingerprint scanners, facial recognition systems, etc. while authenticating during a GNAP interaction.

 ## Conventions and Definitions

 {::boilerplate bcp14-tagged}

+# Secure Payment Confirmation Interaction

+When using SPC in {{GNAP}}, the end user is prompted to authenticate during the interaction phase of the protocol, when the grant is in the _pending_ state.
+The end user provides confirmation using their credential, which the client instance presents back to the AS in a continuation response.
+The AS then verifies this confirmation in order to process the grant request and grant access to the client instance.

-# Requesting Credentials {#request-credentials}
+## Requesting Credentials {#request-credentials}

 A client that is able to use SPC for user interaction can request a grant from an authorization server with SPC as its preferred interaction start method.

-The `spc` interaction start method is defined as a string type.
+The SPC interaction start method is defined as a string type with value `spc`.
+If the `spc` interaction start method is accepted, the corresponding response is returned as discussed in {{serve-credentials}}.

 When requesting the SPC interaction method the client **MUST** identify the end user using the `user` property in the grant request object to allow the AS to find the registered credentials for the user.
+If the `user` property is not included in the request, the AS **MUST NOT** enable this interaction mode for this request.

 A non-normative example of a grant request that uses SPC as its interaction start method is below.